dhfbk/geolingit-evalita2023/README.md

 ### :page_with_curl: Get the data

+The data used in the context of the shared task is available in the [DiatopIt repository](https://github.com/dhfbk/diatopit).

-If you are interested in participating in the GeoLingIt shared task, please fill out the [**expression of interest form**](https://forms.gle/TW2NveAZMZodF7Z59) by EVALITA organizers (by Apr 30th, 2023) indicating **"GeoLingIt – Geolocation of Linguistic Variation in Italy"** as preference.
+~~If you are interested in participating in the GeoLingIt shared task, please fill out the [**expression of interest form**](https://forms.gle/TW2NveAZMZodF7Z59) by EVALITA organizers (by Apr 30th, 2023) indicating **"GeoLingIt – Geolocation of Linguistic Variation in Italy"** as preference.
 Once this date has passed, please contact us at geolingit@gmail.com.
 We will send to you the link to join the dedicated Google Group, from where you can obtain the development data.
-There you can keep in touch with us and ask any shared task-related questions.
+There you can keep in touch with us and ask any shared task-related questions.~~

 ### :triangular_ruler: Data format